zhihil/Lessons/S18/Projects/Portfolio-Resume/README.md

 Create your own personal portfolio website to showcase your awesome side projects and resume!

 ## Objectives
+- build a personal portfolio website from scratch
+- stylize our site in the spirit of other [portfolio website templates](https://www.free-css.com/free-css-templates/page225/spectrum)
+- add side projects each with an accompanying photo
+- add clickable link that brings reader to resume

 ## Tools & Components
+- **HTML**
+  - structures our site
+- **CSS**
+  - styles our site
+- **JavaScript**
+  - adds site behaviour via programming
+- **Bootstrap** framework
+  - makes site styling easier
+- **jQuery** library
+  - makes site animations and programming easier

 ## Tentative "Syllabus"
 | Lesson # | Week # | Date          | Description                                             |